-63. A supervised person may demonstrate that it has assessed the risk that a business relationship or one-off transaction will involve money laundering, the financing of terrorism, or the financing of proliferation where it considers other factors that are relevant in the context of the products and services that it provides and its customer base.
+54. A supervised person may demonstrate that it has assessed the risk that a business relationship or one-off transaction will involve money laundering or the financing of terrorism where it takes into account other factors that are relevant in the context of the products and services that it provides and its customer base.